Cariogenic foods: should you avoid them? Your cavity prevention guide.

 Another cariostatic food group to eat to prevent tooth decay is vegetables, especially those rich in fibre.
 Eating raw vegetables such as celery, cucumber or lettuce is particularly beneficial, not only for preventing tooth decay, but also to help fight gum diseases such as gingivitis, as they contain anti-inflammatory properties.
 Moreover, chewing crunchy vegetables helps to increase saliva production.

 Prevention is always the best tool for maintaining good dental health.
-The formation of caries, in addition to pain and discomfort, can be a bigger problem than we think, which is why dental hygiene is so important.
+The formation of caries, in addition to pain and discomfort, can be a bigger problem than we think if left untreated.

 It is also important to visit the dentist regularly for check-ups.
-Finally, we recommend having your teeth professionally cleaned at least once a year.
+We also recommend having your teeth professionally cleaned at least once a year.

 At Impress, your oral health is our priority